GCSE Art & Design

 The GCSE Art course enables students to explore designs and ideas creatively, realising their ideas through a variety of media areas such as Drawing and Painting, Textiles, Graphics, printing processes, photo manipulation on the PC and 3-D, if desired.
 The course is structured around a number of modules that are theme based to develop the Portfolio Unit, and an externally set assignment as the final practical exam.

-In order to be successful at GCSE level you need to have good observational drawing skills, be able to plan and prepare ideas and designs on paper, be willing to use research into other artists work to influence your ideas and, above all, have energy and motivation to realise your intentions.
+In order to be successful at GCSE level you need to have good observational drawing skills, be able to plan and prepare ideas and designs on paper, be willing to use research into other artists work to influence your ideas, research independently both imagery and artists work, be able to show a ’journey’ in your work, work with the teacher discussing your ideas and intended outcomes and, above all, have energy and motivation to realise your intentions and work independently.

-Homework is a vital part of the course and will be based on development of class work.
+Homework is a vital part of the course and will be based on the development of class work.
 In order to help with resources the Art room is open for use most lunchtimes to complete homework or attempt extension work.
-Individual folder reviews are undertaken throughout year 11, to ensure that all assessment objectives have been thoroughly addressed.
+Individual folder reviews are undertaken in Year 11, to ensure that all assessment objectives have been thoroughly addressed.

 The AQA Syllabus is followed.
 The syllabus requires you to address four Assessment Objectives in both the portfolio component and the externally set assignment.

 |GCSE Art and Design and Fine Art||WHAT DOES IT INVOLVE?|

 Throughout Years 10 and 11 you will do a number of projects all of which makes up your ‘Portfolio Unit’ – this is a selection of work from the projects you have done and must show examples of at least one sustained project.